rstudio/bookdown.org/content/archive/internal/rwnahhas-rmph.md

 ---
 title: "Introduction to Regression Methods for Public Health Using R"
 author: "Ramzi W. Nahhas"
-date: "2022-04-06T19:57:55Z"
+date: "2022-04-13T19:27:07Z"
 tags: [Statistics, Course]
 link: "https://bookdown.org/rwnahhas/RMPH/"
 length_weight: "100%"
 pinned: false
 ---

 An introduction to regression methods using R with examples from public health datasets and accessible to students without a background in mathematical statistics. [...]
-This is a FIRST DRAFT with the goal of publication as printed version (through CRC Press), with the online version remaining freely available.
-If you have any comments or suggestions, feel free to contact the author at ramzi.nahhas@wright.edu.
+This is a FIRST DRAFT and is not yet peer reviewed.
+The goal is publication as a printed version (through CRC Press) with the online version remaining freely available.
+I am hopeful the review process will be complete by the end of 2022.
+If you have any comments or suggestions, feel free to contact me at ramzi.nahhas@wright.edu.
 Thank you!
-This text is suitable as a second biostatistics course for Master of Public Health students or public health professionals.
-Almost all public health students take an ...
+This text is suitable as a second biostatistics course for Master of Public Health ...